 Global Food Crisis Fund

 The Global Food Crisis Fund (GFCF) is the primary way that the Church of the Brethren assists hungry people in developing food security.
 Since 1983, GFCF has provided grants upwards of $400,000 annually to community development programs in 32 countries.
-See the list of 2012 allocations and 2011 allocations.
+See the list of 2013 allocations, the 2012 allocations and the 2011 allocations.

 GFCF seeks to: